Men at Work (1990 film): Plot

 Louis, demanding that the cops not get involved, takes control of the situation by having them stash the body at Carl's place.
 When Carl sees Susan come home, he decides to meet her and goes over to her apartment building.
-They hit it off and spontaneously go for a night drive.
-Meanwhile, Louis makes their problems worse when he kidnaps a pizza delivery man who sees James with the body.
+The meeting goes well and they decide to go for a night drive.
+Meanwhile, Louis kidnaps a pizza delivery man who sees James with the body.
 James tries to call the police, but Louis unplugs the phone and drags James, the pizza guy, and the body into a car to follow Carl and Susan.

 While in pursuit of Carl and Susan, they are pulled over by Mike and his partner Jeff.
-Louis, using the pellet gun and the pizza guy as a hostage, forces Mike and Jeff to drop their guns before handcuffing them together in a compromising position at a playground.
+Louis, using the pellet gun and the pizza guy as a hostage, forces Mike and Jeff to drop their guns before handcuffing them together at a playground.
 Meanwhile, Carl and Susan are discovered and kidnapped by Biff and Mario, the hitmen who had killed Jack.
-The two are brought before Maxwell Potterdam III, a corrupt businessperson who has been dumping toxic waste illegally.
+The two get into an argument and Mario uses the tazer on Biff, who gets electrocuted.
+Carl and Susan escapes them.
+They talk about Jack's mix up with the cassette tape about the waste dumpings.
+Susan smacks Carl for lying to her about his job.
+They next see two Mike and Jeff handcuffed to each other.
+Maxwell Potterdam III, a corrupt businessman who has been dumping toxic waste illegally captures Carl and Susan.
 Jack had been covering for him but, when he tried to back out, Maxwell had him killed.
-Carl and Susan are then stuffed into cans and set to be disposed of in a lake Potterdam is using as an illegal dump site.
-Carl's barrel falls off the truck and he is freed; he and James manage to grab onto the truck carrying Susan while Louis, the pizza guy, and Jack's body follow in a rent-a-cop car.
+Carl and Susan are then stuffed into cans and set to be drowned in a lake at a landfill Potterdam is using as an illegal dump site.
+Carl's barrel falls off the truck and he is freed; he and James manage to grab onto the truck carrying Susan while Louis, the pizza guy, and Jack's corpse follow in a rent-a-cop car.

-Carl frees Susan and the group neutralizes Potterdam's squad of goons, terrorize him with their pranks —and Jack's body— and then throw him in the toxic water.
+Carl rescues Susan and the group defeat Potterdam's squad of goons, terrorize him with their pranks and then dispose of him in the toxic water.